Resources for Grant Development

 - Entry into, or release from, an obligation to do anything

 - Promise of undertaking to do anything (i.e. research project)

 - Creation, grant, assignment or transfer of any right (i.e. Intellectual Property, Publication)

 - Grant or assignment of real property

 The final decision as to whether or not GST applies is made by Financial Services Tax Team.
-The Research Grants and Contracts Office will liaise with the Tax Team if the contract is not clear on GST and get a ruling.
+Research Grants and Finance will liaise with the Tax Team if the contract is not clear on GST and get a ruling.

 Whether a supply has been made by UWA is determined by the legal agreement and the legal obligations (terms and conditions) either expressly stated or inferred from the contract – whether there is a material obligation to the recipient (UWA).
 As a general rule, any provision of Intellectual Property is considered by the ATO to be a material benefit and GST will apply.
 A recipients GST registration status does not determine whether we should be charging GST or not, it is whether or not there are legally binding obligations.